F-I-D-O/Manuals/manuals/LaTeX/Latex manual.md

 The `\input` command is intended for smaller parts of the document.
 Contrary to the `\include` command, there is no special behavior involved.
 Instead, the content of the file is simply pasted at the place of the `\input` command.

+# Speedup Techniques
+The compilation of large documents can be slow.
+There are several techniques to speed up the compilation:
+- split the document into multiple files and use `\includeonly` to include only the relevant files
+- precompiling the preamble
+- using draft mode

+## Precompiling the preamble
+The preamble is the part of the document before the `\begin{document}` command.
+It contains the document configuration, packages, etc. Because the included packages are usually large, the compilation of the preamble can be slow.
+To speed up the compilation, we can precompile the preamble and use the precompiled preamble in the main document.
+This can be done using the `mylatexformat` package.
+The usage is as follows:

+1. At the beginning of the preamble, add the following comment: `%&<format name>`.
+This will tell the compiler to use the specified format.
+The `<format name>` can be arbitrary, but it is recommended to use the same name as the main document.
+1. To spare some preamble content from being precompiled (dynamic content), add a command `\endofdump` after the content that should not be precompiled.
+1. run the following command:
+    ```PowerShell
+    pdflatex --ini -jobname="<format name>" "&pdflatex" mylatexformat.ltx <format name>.tex
+    ```

+Afther this, the compilation of the main document should be faster.
+For more information, see the [package documentation](https://ctan.org/pkg/mylatexformat) or the [SO question](https://tex.stackexchange.com/questions/79493/ultrafast-pdflatex-with-precompiling/377033#377033).

 # Miscelaneous tasks